-“Positional Plagiocephaly”, is the most common type of misshapen head, and more importantly it is usually preventable!
+Plagiocephaly is the most common type of misshapen head, and all the deformities are usually preventable.

 These natural techniques are much recommended for mild and moderate cases compared to the controversial helmets and headbands treatment that cost more than £2000 and can come with adverse effects.